Advantaged/4Kn-Formatting/README.md

 ```
 3. In case you cannot reach the drive issue this command and reboot:
 ```
-blkdiscard /dev/nvme0n1
+blkdiscard -f /dev/nvme0n1
 ```
 #### 5.2.
 Partitioning
-- **Note 1**: Assure you use full KiB, MiB, GiB and not KB, MB, GB.
+* **Note 1**: Assure you use full KiB (2^10), MiB (2^20), GiB (2^30) and not KB, MB, GB or TB.
 Use besides an uniformed measure, on my side I prefer GiB.
-Calculate in advance the partitions sizes, e.g. from command `fdisk -l /dev/nvme0n1` I know my drive contain '2000398934016 bytes' divided by '1024x1024x1024' (this is equal to 1 GiB) have I a total of 1863 GiB.
+Calculate in advance the partitions sizes, e.g. from command `fdisk -l /dev/nvme0n1` .
+I know my drive contain '2000398934016 bytes' divided by '1024x1024x1024' (this is equal to 1 GiB = 2^30), have I a total of 1863 GiB.

 1. Common Partitions-Types / Overview
 * **Note 2**: Many Linux-Distros use today (already) 2 GiB for the EFI-Partition, the maximum is 4 GiB & this do i too.
-For cloning a partition or for replace DC (Data-Carrier) in a RAID or Partition an Intel-Optane for [ZIL & LOG in True-NAS](https://www.truenas.com/docs/references/zilandslog/) is convenient to assign the ROOT-Partition (or others partitions) a certain or fix amount of Storage-Quantity/-Place.
+That permit you to 'store' (really) many 'image' of your os that permit you to rollback (in case) your OS at any point.
+For cloning a partition or for replace DC (Data-Carrier) in a RAID or Partition an Intel-Optane for [ZIL & LOG in True-NAS](https://www.truenas.com/docs/references/zilandslog/) is convenient to assign to the ROOT-Partition (or others partitions) a certain or fix amount of Storage-Quantity/-Place.
 See also [partitions-codes](https://github.com/Advantaged/4Kn-Formatting/blob/main/partition-codes.md)
 * EFI:
 `   sgdisk -n 1:1M:+4G -t 1:ef00 -c 1:EFI-0003 /dev/nvme0n1`
 * EXT4 [ArchLinux-Wiki / UEFI-GPT](https://wiki.archlinux.org/title/partitioning):